Percy Lavon Julian

 Percy Lavon Julian (April 11, 1899 – April 19, 1975) was an American research chemist and a pioneer in the chemical synthesis of medicinal drugs from plants.
-He was the first to synthesize the natural product physostigmine and was a pioneer in the industrial large-scale chemical synthesis of the human hormones progesterone and testosterone from plant sterols such as stigmasterol and sitosterol.
-His work laid the foundation for the steroid drug industry's production of cortisone, other corticosteroids, and birth control pills.
+Julian was the first person to synthesize the natural product physostigmine, and a pioneer in industrial large-scale chemical synthesis of the human hormones progesterone and testosterone from plant sterols such as stigmasterol and sitosterol.
+His work laid the foundation for the steroid drug industry's production of cortisone, other corticosteroids, and artificial hormones that led to birth control pills.

-He later started his own company to synthesize steroid intermediates from the wild Mexican yam.
-His work helped greatly reduce the cost of steroid intermediates to large multinational pharmaceutical companies, helping to significantly expand the use of several important drugs, including synthesizing cortisone.

-He received more than 130 chemical patents.
-He was one of the first African Americans to receive a doctorate in chemistry.
-He was the first African-American chemist inducted into the National Academy of Sciences, and the second African-American scientist inducted (after David Blackwell) from any field.
+Julian started his own company to synthesize steroid intermediates from wild Mexican yams.
+His work helped to greatly reduce the cost of steroid intermediates to large multinational pharmaceutical companies.
+This significantly expanded the use of several important drugs, including synthetic cortisone.
+Julian was one of the first African Americans to be allowed to earn a doctorate in chemistry.
+He was the first African-American chemist inducted into the National Academy of Sciences, and the second African-American scientist, after David Blackwell, inducted into the organization from any field.
+Throughout his career, Julian received over 130 patents.

 Early life and family

 Percy Lavon Julian was born on April 11, 1899, in Montgomery, Alabama, as the first child of six born to James Sumner Julian and Elizabeth Lena Adams Julian.
 Both of his parents were graduates of what was to be Alabama State University.
-His father, James, whose own father had been enslaved, was employed as a clerk in the Railway Service of the United States Post Office, and his mother Elizabeth was a schoolteacher.
+His father, James was employed as a clerk in the Railway Service of the United States Post Office, and his mother Elizabeth was a schoolteacher.